dr-gazpacho/hey_jay/README.md

 # Hey Jay

 ## Intro
 [You will make the light sing](https://youtu.be/hkJqY9b0fkc).
 You’re going to assemble a Hey Jay, a little device that I like to think of as a reverse light organ.
-Once it’s assembled and powered up, you can wave your hand close to the device and trigger the motion sensor.
-Then, the microcontroller takes a sample of the ambient light from the sensor, maps the measurements onto a digital synthesizer, and finally it outputs the music to an ⅛” headphone jack.
+Once it’s assembled and powered up, you can wave your hand over the device and trigger the motion sensor.
+Then, the microcontroller takes a sample of the ambient light, maps the measurements onto a digital synthesizer, and finally it outputs the music to an ⅛” headphone jack.
 Think of it like a sort of digital wind chime that plays when you strum the light.

 ## What This Kit Includes
 - 1x Raspberry Pi Pico H